Radoq10288/C-Project-Setup/README.md

 ```
 <br>

-To build, compile, and install *cpps* in release build, run the following command:<br>
+To build, compile, and install *cps* in release build, run the following command:<br>
 ```
 $> make release
 ...